chinzhiweiblank/coredns-acme/README.md

 1. `HTTP` challenge on port **90**
 2. `TLSALPN` challenge on port **8080**
 3. `DNS` challenge

+## How this plugin works with CoreDNS
+`ACME` uses challenges to prove that you own the domain.
+One challenge is `DNS`, which requires adding DNS records on the authoritative nameserver for your domain.
+This plugin uses [CoreDNS](https://github.com/coredns/coredns) to create and providing the necessary records for solving this challenge.
+It can also resolve the other challenges.

 ## Installation
 This is a CoreDNS plugin so you need to set up CoreDNS.